chinthanakrishnan2005/custom-cnn-mnist/README.md

-# custom-cnn-mnist
+# Custom CNN from Scratch

-This project implements a Convolutional Neural Network (CNN) from scratch using only NumPy, without relying on deep learning frameworks.
-The model is designed to perform image classification on the MNIST.
-The CNN architecture includes core components such as convolution, ReLU activation, max pooling, flattening, and a fully connected layers.
+This project implements a Convolutional Neural Network (CNN) from scratch using NumPy.

+## Features
+- Convolution layer
+- ReLU activation
+- Max pooling
+- Fully connected layer
+- Softmax classification

+## Dataset
+MNIST handwritten digits dataset

+## Tools Used
+- Python
+- NumPy
+- Google Colab

+## Output
+The model is trained on a subset of MNIST and achieves basic classification accuracy..